mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 ![Swim](/assets/jpg/swim-20220813.jpeg)
 I wore my farmer-john wetsuit at _Elk Lake_.
 Although it works in the water, it is tight and takes me too much effort to remove.
 I never shed the pounds this summer for that size M.  My full sleeve is size ML and if _Okanagan Lake_ is cool enough, that will likely be my go too option.
 The water temperature in _Okanagan Lake_ today was reported to be a very warm 26ºC.

-I felt like I had a good open water rhythm going for the 30 minute stretch this afternoon.
+I felt like I had a **good open water rhythm** going for the 30 minute stretch this afternoon.

 <!----->
-Once on the bike, it was calories and kilometres on a winding but flattish route up the peninsula to _Lands End Road_ with lots of time in the aero-bars.
+Once on the bike, it was calories and kilometres on a meandering but flattish route up the peninsula to _Lands End Road_ with a good amount of time in the aero-bars.

-Effort was easy and similar to [Wednesday](javascript:flick('wed');), slight tailwind northbound, cooler temperatures at the north end and no wind for the trip south.
+**Effort was easy** and similar to [Wednesday](javascript:flick('wed');), slight tailwind northbound, cooler temperatures at the north end and no wind for the trip south.

 I was home before I knew it, 30 minutes short of the scheduled 3:45 ride time.